Hakesh/p1-sherpa-finder/README.md

   - Used for finding and using the fonts 'Antic' and 'Rajdhani'.

 - The Love Running Project
-  - Got a lot of the inspiration of my website from this project, specifically the header, hero-image and sign up form.
+  - Got a lot of the inspiration of my website from this project, specifically the header, landing page/image and sign up form.
 A lot of the things I learned following along that project is used here as well.